You might be wondering how we developed this program. Let’s us tell the history of the program.

 Under the direction of Moy IT Solutions, we develop programs for macOS, mostly applications for Anime/Manga tracking sites.
 Japanese media have grown in popularity of Japanese popular media such as Anime and Manga.
 We develop mostly in Obective-C, but we do some C++, PHP, Swift, and C#.

 Developing on the Mac is not cheap.
-We rely on donations to keep development alive.
-However, we release updates on a regular basis for our applications.
+We rely on donations to keep development alive as most of our applications are open source.
+However, we release updates on a regular basis for our applications and an active user base.
+We take pride in providing the best solutions to allow Anime and Manga fans who use a Mac, iPhone, and/or an iPad to easily track their progress.